The Rubenstein Library publishes RL Magazine twice annually with features about our dynamic people, collections, and events.

 Our collections are meant to be shared.
 The Rubenstein Library is open to everyone — students, scholars, independent researchers and members of the general public.
 Undergraduate and graduate classes meet regularly in the Rubenstein Library, giving students the opportunity to hold history in their hands and to test what they are learning about the past.
 Researchers from around the world travel to Duke to see materials held nowhere else, some supported by our research fellowship programs.
 Through our lectures, exhibitions, performances, screenings and symposia we invite the public to engage with our collections and with each other.

 In addition, we are committed to increasing access to our collections through digitization, and we were early innovators in this area.
-Our digitized collections receive more than 1 million visits every year from researchers both near and far.
+Our digital collections receive more than 2 million visits every year from researchers both near and far.

-We invite you to visit the Rubenstein Library and to help us continue to build these remarkable collections.
+We invite you to help us continue to build these remarkable collections.

 About David M. Rubenstein

-Baltimore native David M. Rubenstein is co-chief executive officer of The Carlyle Group, a global alternative asset manager.
-He graduated magna cum laude from Duke in 1970 and serves as chair of the University’s Board of Trustees.
-He and his wife, Alice Rogoff Rubenstein, have three grown children.
+Baltimore native David M. Rubenstein is the founder and Co-Chairman of The Carlyle Group, a global alternative asset manager.
+He graduated magna cum laude from Duke in 1970 and has served on the University’s Board of Trustees.
+He has three grown children.

-Rubenstein is an active civic leader and serves on numerous boards, including those of the Smithsonian Institution, Johns Hopkins University, the University of Chicago, The Lincoln Center for the Performing Arts, The John F. Kennedy Center for the Performing Arts and the Memorial Sloan-Kettering Cancer Center.
+Rubenstein is an active civic leader and serves on numerous boards, including those of the Council on Foreign Relations, the World Economic Forum, the University of Chicago, the Lincoln Center for the Performing Arts, the John F. Kennedy Center for the Performing Arts and the Memorial Sloan Kettering Cancer Center.
 He is among those who have pledged to donate more than half of their wealth to philanthropic causes or charities as part of The Giving Pledge established by Warren Buffett and Bill Gates.

 Rubenstein’s appreciation for historical documents is well known, as is his support for the libraries, museums, archives and other cultural institutions that preserve them.
 In 2007, he purchased the last privately-owned copy of the Magna Carta and placed it on permanent loan to the National Archives in Washington, D.C., so that the public could view the document.
 He also owns two copies of the 1863 Emancipation Proclamation, signed by Abraham Lincoln, one of which he loaned to the White House.
 (It now hangs in the Oval Office.)
 In 2011, Rubenstein purchased the first map printed in North America, which depicts the boundaries of the new American nation and shows the “Stars and Stripes” for the first time, and likewise loaned it to the Library of Congress.